Programs for Children with Special Health Care Needs

-There is no cost to families for participation in CSHCN, EI, Preschool Special Education and Child Find.
+There is no cost to families for participation in EI, Child Find Program, Preschool Special Education Program, or CYSHCN Program.

 The preschool Special Education Program is a partnership between the Cayuga County Health Department and local school districts, providing services for children ages 3-5 who exhibit delays in development that affect current “academic” success.